 Assessment toward Mastery

 Ongoing assessment of learning informs future instruction.
-In order for assessment to be informative, it must influence learning in a positive way.
+For assessment to be informative, it must influence learning positively.
 Through active and meaningful tasks, learners display their increasing mastery of complex concepts.
 We better understand a learner’s strengths and future needs through multiple forms of evidence, ranging from observations to specific projects.
 Mastery includes teaching learners how to teach one another.
 Having an audience for our learning demonstrates mastery because it requires synthesizing and applying knowledge and articulating it to the wider learning community--our peers, our family, and other learners.
 We seek to develop lifelong teachers as well as lifelong learners.

 Learning as a Social Act

 Knowledge and skills are more meaningful for individuals when they are learned in a community with others.
 These intentional relationships are based on the shared values of respect and trust, which allow us to be vulnerable in our successes and failures, to learn effectively from one another, and to establish connections with the larger world.
 Beyond our community, we embrace learning as an opportunity to address the needs of others while we learn about ourselves, understand the interdependence of all peoples, and engage as stewards of the Earth.

 The spiritual dimension of learning grounds everything we share.
 Standing firmly in the Episcopal tradition, we are a community that models God’s love and grace.
 We exist not merely to educate, but also to demonstrate and proclaim the unique worth and beauty of all human beings as creations of a loving, empowering God.
 We guide and challenge all in our community to build lives of genuine meaning, purpose, and service.
 Through this commitment to the spiritual dimension of learning, we are driven by passion and joy towards excellence, inclusion, and open inquiry.
 With the twin guides of faith and reason, we explore our world and see the awe and beauty inherent in knowledge.